 Disclosures of Historical or Current Child Abuse in Counselling

-What happens when an adult client tells a counsellor or a psychotherapist that they have been sexually abused in childhood and that they are aware of specific children with whom the perpetrator is in contact and who may be currently at risk?
+What happens when an adult client tells a counsellor that they have been sexually or persistently physically abused or experienced wilful neglect in childhood and that they are aware of specific children with whom the alleged perpetrator is in contact and who may be currently at risk?

 As well as considering all aspects of the adult client’s safety, wellbeing and recovery, the therapist will have to take into account the child welfare and protection concerns that may arise in relation to the alleged perpetrator (2011 Children First guidelines, 3.6.1).
 There are circumstances in which this may impinge on client confidentiality.

 There are 3 possible scenarios:

 1. The alleged perpetrator is still alive and the therapist is aware that there may be a risk to the safety of specific children or young people.
 In this scenario the therapist will report their concerns to Tusla using the standard reporting form.
 The client will subsequently be contacted by Tusla's child protection social worker who will be tasked with investigating the reported concern.
 The therapist will offer advice and support ot the client throughout the process.